JuanCampbsi/go_api_mongo_db/README.md

 </br>

 This project aims to create a REST API that connects directly to MongoDB, performing CRUD operations.
-I developed an API using the Go programming language and the GIN framework, and all endpoints are documented with Swagger.
+I developed the API using the Go programming language and the GIN framework, and all endpoints are documented with Swagger.

+To facilitate deployment and ensure consistency of the development environment, I used Docker to upload and manage the MongoDB instance.

 The project design is modular, following recognized development standards.
 I carefully selected the logic and structure, creating a specific folder for settings.
 This folder includes log files, connection to MongoDB and database initialization.

 I developed a custom logger to handle various responses and information from endpoints, from success responses to errors.

-I opted for a personalized approach to data validation, avoiding external libraries or libraries that allowed me to validate JSON structures accurately.
+I opted for a custom approach to data validation, avoiding external libraries, which allowed me to validate JSON structures accurately.

 To speed up development, I also created a Makefile with customized commands that facilitate routine tasks.